365Dad Inc.

 Services:

-OWLL is a grassroots collective of BIPOC, White, and Differently Abled Artists who commit their art for racial and social justice.
+On With Living & Learning (OWLL) is a grassroots collective of BIPOC, White, and Differently Abled Artists who commit their art for racial and social justice.
 They bring together underrepresented voices from Boston’s urban communities in leadership workshops that culminate in theatre productions celebrating their cultural heritage and social experiences.
-Their collective works with community partners to ensure a focus on the social justice issues most relevant to the participants and serves as a basis for deep community listening, transformation, and the development of a new narrative for the participant’s and their community’s future
+Their collective works with community partners to ensure a focus on the social justice issues most relevant to the participants and serves as a basis for deep community listening, transformation, and the development of a new narrative for the participant’s and their community’s future.

 Out For Good, Inc.